BIM Standards: ISO 19605 and more

 Level 2 of the UK BIM standards

-The next level of BIM standards in the UK is much more extensive and now includes 8 different core standards.
-Each standard can also include one or several different requirements, in one way or another describing the standard in question:
+The next level of BIM standards in the UK is much more extensive and now includes 8 core standards simultaneously.
+Each standard may also include one or several other requirements, in one way or another, which describe the standard:

 - PAS 1192-2.
 Data management specifications for the delivery and capital phases of the construction project in the context of BIM.